 vaginal birth after cesarean (VBAC) is influenced by

-various factors.
-Usually a combination of factors affects how well or poorly a
+many things.
+Usually a combination of things affects how well or poorly a

 trial of labor goes.